kcha/seqcos/Seqcos/README.txt

 SeQCoS is an open source software suite for performing quality control of massively parallel sequencing reads.

-SeQCoS is available at http://seqcos.codeplex.com under the Apache License, Version 2.0 (found here http://seqcos.codeplex.com/license).

-The user manual is available online: http://seqcos.codeplex.com/documentation

-All bug reports and feedback are appreciated and should be reported on the Codeplex project website.
+For more details, the user manual can be found under the "Docs" folder.

 INSTALLATION:
 -------------

-First, older installations of SeQCoS must be uninstalled via the Control Panel.
+ 1) Older installations of SeQCoS must be uninstalled via the Control Panel.
-Next, if applicable, install any prerequisites, including .NET 4 Framework and Sho.
-Finally, run the MSI install file and follow the on screen instructions.
+ 2) If applicable, install prerequisites, including .NET 4 Framework and Sho.
+ 3) Run the MSI install file and follow the on screen instructions.

+A copy of Bio.dll from .NET Bio ([Version 1.0](https://bio.codeplex.com/releases/view/74962), Oct 12 2011) is distributed with this installation. .NET Bio is available under the Apache License, Version 2.0.

 RUNNING THE APPLICATION:
 ------------------------